 Sounds interesting, doesn’t it?
 Give it a try for free (no credit card or payment required).

 4. Fix Problems Early

 We’ve all heard of the idea of “shifting testing to the left”, or in other words, testing earlier in the development lifecycle.
 This concept still holds true for Salesforce testing.

-The early detection of problems and the implementation of fixes for those problems at early stages in development saves lots of effort, cost, and minimises complexity.
-Early detection and resolution also has the added benefits of reducing business risk, improving application security, and boosting the overall quality of the application.
+The early detection of problems and the implementation of fixes for those problems at early stages in development save lots of effort, cost, and minimises complexity.
+Early detection and resolution also have the added benefits of reducing business risk, improving application security, and boosting the overall quality of the application.

 Regular smaller deployments and the testing of these deployments prevents many of these from occurring and allows testers to confirm that recently developed code works correctly.